Graduate Admission and Application Requirements

 Phone (270) 745-2446

-PART 2 – Apply to the Department of Communication Disorders
+PART 2 – Apply to the Department of Communication Sciences and Disorders

-- Click on the appropriate application form below and complete the Communication Disorders Department Application.
-Note: Some students have reported that this application is not compatible with Mac computers.
+- Click on the appropriate application form below and complete the Communication Sciences and Disorders Department Application.
+Note: Be sure to open the form with Adobe Reader in order to fill it out.
+Some students have reported that this application is not compatible with Mac computers.
 Students have also reported issues with Google Chrome, so please use Internet Explorer or Firefox to submit this.
-This form must be completed and submitted electronically.
-We are no longer accepting mailed applications therefore DO NOT MAIL this form.
+This form must be completed and then e-mailed as an attachment to email@example.com.
+We no longer accept mailed applications therefore DO NOT MAIL this form.

-- Click the link for the application you need (you may only apply to ONE - Distance Learning - Worldwide, Distance Learning - New York City/UFT, or On-Campus).
+- Click the link for the application you need (you may only apply to ONE of the following cohorts: Residential (On-Campus) or Distance Learning.

 - Click on ONE of the following applications and complete as specified above:

-- Completed applications will be considered after the application deadline.
-You will receive notification of our decisions (accepted, alternate, or not accepted) within approximately 6 weeks of that deadline via email.
+- Applications will not be reviewed fully until after the deadline.
+Once the deadline has passed the department will consider all completed applications.
+You will receive notification of our decisions (accepted, alternate, or not accepted) within approximately 8 weeks of that deadline via email.
 Be sure to include on your application an email address which you will be checking regularly.

 WHAT TO DO IF YOU HAVE APPLIED TO THE PROGRAM IN THE PAST:

 If you applied to the program in past years then you will need to complete all of the above steps except for submitting transcripts and GRE scores.
-The graduate studies office will have any transcripts and GRE score reports submitted previously on file (however, it is always best to double check with their office to be certain they do have them).
-You must apply again to both the Office of Graduate Studies and Research and the Communication Disorders Department but you will not be required to pay the application fee again if you sign back in to the application which you will be prompted to do.
+The Graduate School will have any transcripts and GRE score reports submitted previously on file (however, it is always best to double check with their office to be certain they do have them).
+You will need to send any updated transcripts or new GRE score reports.
+You must apply again to both The Graduate School and the Communication Sciences and Disorders Department but you will not be required to pay the application fee again if you sign back in to the application which you will be prompted to do.
 Our admission requirements changed for applications beginning 2012 so be certain you review and submit all of the above information.